 ANGI Homeservices (ANGI) Received its Third Buy in a Row

-After Needham and Benchmark Co. gave ANGI Homeservices (NASDAQ: ANGI) a Buy rating last month, the company received another Buy, this time from SunTrust Robinson.
-Analyst Youssef Squali maintained a Buy rating on ANGI Homeservices yesterday and set a price target of $14.00.
-The company’s shares closed last Monday at $8.18, close to its 52-week low of $6.39.
+After SunTrust Robinson and Benchmark Co. gave ANGI Homeservices (NASDAQ: ANGI) a Buy rating last month, the company received another Buy, this time from Needham.
+Analyst Brad Erickson maintained a Buy rating on ANGI Homeservices today and set a price target of $11.00.
+The company’s shares closed last Monday at $8.61.

-According to TipRanks.com, Squali is a top 25 analyst with an average return of 31.7% and a 74.8% success rate.
-Squali covers the Technology sector, focusing on stocks such as IAC/InterActiveCorp, Uber Technologies, and Shutterstock.

-ANGI Homeservices has an analyst consensus of Strong Buy, with a price target consensus of $12.17, implying a 49.5% upside from current levels.
-In a report issued on January 31, Needham also maintained a Buy rating on the stock with a $11.00 price target.
+Currently, the analyst consensus on ANGI Homeservices is a Strong Buy with an average price target of $12.17, a 41.5% upside from current levels.
+In a report released yesterday, Benchmark Co. also initiated coverage with a Buy rating on the stock with a $12.00 price target.

 See today’s analyst top recommended stocks >>